THE decorations may be up, the search for presents may be under way but the real sign that Christmas is just around the corner has arrived in style.

 He’s the ideal man to connect with a young audience getting them to join in wherever possible and bringing the true spirit of pantomime to the stage.

-Other highlights in the two-hour show are the would-be ballet dancer Sarah the Cook played by Madame Galina, the alter ego of performer Iestyn Edwards, and acrobat and gymnast Alexey Kofanov as Tommy the Cat.
+Other highlights in the two-hour show are the would-be ballet dancer Sarah the Cook played by Madame Galina, the alter ego of performer Iestyn Edwards, and acrobat and gymnast Alexey Kofanov as

 As he flew over the heads of the front rows he had the audience transfixed and if you’ve never heard a cat sing a Carpenters’ song, now’s your chance!